Do you want to start Homeless Shelter business plan?

 excellent work

-Running a homeless shelter means constant vigilance and marketing so that you can raise awareness about your services.
-Penny and Jack knew that starting homeless shelter would require a very focused marketing strategy to gain investors.
-So, they decided to invest a good amount of time in developing the business plan for homeless shelter.
+Running a homeless shelter requires constant vigilance and marketing so that you can raise awareness about your services.
+Penny and Jack knew that starting a homeless shelter would require a very focused marketing strategy to gain investors.
+So, they decided to invest a good amount of time in developing the business plan for a homeless shelter.

-They learned as much as they could about how to create a homeless shelter.
+They learned as much as they could on how to create a homeless shelter.
 And then they set out to open a homeless shelter named Rest&Peace.
-So, if you want to know how to build a homeless shelter and market it efficiently, you can look into the marketing plan for Rest&Peace below:
+So, if you want to know how to build a homeless shelter and market it efficiently, you can look into the marketing plan for Rest&Peace.

 5.1 Market Trends

-According to IBISWorld, the homeless shelter business was increasing at a rate of 0.9% in the past 5 years before it took a hit due to COVID.
+According to IBISWorld, the homeless shelter business was growing at a rate of 0.9% in the past 5 years before it took a hit due to COVID.
 There are about 11000 community houses, but the number is declining because these places don’t have a source to sustain themselves.
-Therefore, if you’re wondering how do I start a homeless shelter, focus on ways to sustain your business.
+Therefore, if you’re wondering how do I start a homeless shelter, you should also focus on figuring out ways to sustain your business.

 5.2 Marketing Segmentation